pocomane/brewed-in-the-apocalypse/bita.md

 triggered.
 When the trigger text just repeat the title of a move, this means that the move is not triggered directly be some action in the fiction, but come into play only when another move explicitly asks for it.

+TODO : add the page reference when referring to a move so that the move description can be quickly found ???

 ```
 The __Make the worst happen__ says to make an __Assign an harm__.
 The